Azure/AzureDataLake/docs/Hands_on_Labs/USQLCode_HOL.md

 2. Change the name of the output directory from *&lt;replace_this_with_your_output_name&gt;* to something unique.
 3. Submit your script.

-This script illustrates the following concepts:
+This exercise illustrates the following concepts:

 - *Rowset variables*.
 Each query expression that produces a rowset can be assigned to a variable.
 Variables in U-SQL follow the T-SQL variable naming pattern of an ampersand (@) followed by a name (for example **@t**).
 Note that the assignment statement does not execute the query.
 It merely names the expression and gives you the ability to build-up more complex expressions.